WHO PAYS MEDICAL BILLS AFTER A CAR ACCIDENT IN FLORIDA?

 But that would be a fantasy.
 Florida does not require most drivers to have bodily injury coverage.
 Florida only requires drivers convicted of DUI’s to carry bodily injury.

-Drivers that do carry bodily injury coverage often carry small coverage amounts that often can’t cover many medical bills.
+Drivers that do carry bodily injury coverage often carry small coverage amounts that often can’t cover many medical bills after a car accident.

 Luckily, many drivers that are victims of bad driving have opted for “full coverage”.
 These drivers have purchased uninsured motorist coverage.